Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

-If you're planning a trip to Paris in September and you're wondering if there are any must-see events besides the obligatory sightseeing?
+If you are planning a trip to Paris in September and you are wondering if there is an event or activity you can't miss?
 You're reading the right article!

 Carmen Navarro